Paul Brough (conductor)

 On the evening of Thursday 18 December 2008, BBC Radio 3 broadcast a live performance of Britten's "St Nicolas", given by the BBC Singers and the BBC Concert Orchestra conducted by Paul Brough, with the Choristers of St Paul's Cathedral under the direction of Andrew Carwood.
 The tenor soloist was Daniel Norman.
 The performance was given at Lancing College Chapel in Sussex, marking the 60th anniversary of the work's premiere there, conducted by the composer with the tenor soloist Peter Pears.
 The 2008 performance was telecast on BBC4 and made into a BBC Music Magazine Collection CD (Volume 18 no.4).

 On Tuesday 1 November 2016 at 7.30pm, BBC Radio 3 in Concert broadcast a performance of JS Bach's Mass in B minor, given by the BBC Singers and St James' Baroque conducted by Paul Brough.
 The soloists were Susanna Hurrell (soprano), Jennifer Johnston (mezzo-soprano), Charles Daniels (tenor) and Mark Stone (bass).
 The performance was given at Milton Court Concert Hall, Barbican, London on Friday 21 October 2016.

+His compositions of devotional music enjoy widespread liturgical use, particularly the Hymns for Benediction (2004) and "Who is like you, O Lord our God", written for and recorded by the Choir of St Bartholomew the Great, West Smithfield.